 - Secure your loved one’s property – Thieves use obituaries to target homes that are now empty; therefore, secure your loved one’s property by removing valuables and installing an alarm system, if necessary.
 Unfortunately, you need to prevent other family members from removing items when a loved one dies until you have a chance to inventory the property for the probate court.

 - Locate the original copy of the Last Will and Testament – You need the original copy of the Will to open the probate estate when a loved one dies.
 The Will names the person who will serve as the administrator for the estate and provides the details of how your loved one wanted his or her property to be disbursed and to whom.
 It is important to review the Will as soon as possible so that you can ensure your loved one’s wishes are followed as closely as possible.

 - Obtain copies of the death certificate – You will need several certified copies of the death certificate.
-You can obtain certified copies of the death certificate by contacting the Wisconsin Department of Health Services.

 - Freeze bank accounts and other financial accounts – As soon as possible, freeze all financial accounts and stop automatic drafts.
 If you are on the account, you can do this immediately after a loved one dies; however, you may need to obtain appointment papers from the probate court before the bank will allow you to do this.
 It is important to do this as soon as possible to prevent funds from being removed from the account.

 - Close credit card accounts – If your loved one had credit card accounts or other lines of credit, close these accounts immediately.

 - Change the mailing address – If you do not live with your loved one, you may want to file a change of address form with the post office so that all mail comes to your address so that you can deal with issues as they arise.